emissary-ingress/emissary/reference/shadowing.md

 * Test the actual behavior of a service.
 When used in conjunction with tools such as [Twitter's Diffy](https://github.com/twitter/diffy), shadowing lets you measure the behavior of your service and compare it with an expected output.
 A typical canary rollout catches exceptions (e.g., HTTP 500 errors), but what happens when your service has a logic error and is not returning an exception?

-## Shadowing and Ambassador
+## Shadowing and Ambassador Edge Stack

-Ambassador lets you easily shadow traffic to a given endpoint.
-In Ambassador, only requests are shadowed; responses from a service are dropped.
+Ambassador Edge Stack lets you easily shadow traffic to a given endpoint.
+In Ambassador Edge Stack, only requests are shadowed; responses from a service are dropped.
 All normal metrics are collected for the shadow services.
 This makes it easy to compare the performance of the shadow service versus the production service on the same data set.
-Ambassador also prioritizes the production path, i.e., it will return responses from the production service without waiting for any responses from the shadow service.
+Ambassador Edge Stack also prioritizes the production path, i.e., it will return responses from the production service without waiting for any responses from the shadow service.

 ![Shadowing](/doc-images/shadowing.png)

 ## The `shadow` annotation

-In Ambassador, you can enable shadowing for a given mapping by setting `shadow: true` in your `Mapping`.
+In Ambassador Edge Stack, you can enable shadowing for a given mapping by setting `shadow: true` in your `Mapping`.
 One copy proceeds as if the shadowing `Mapping` was not present: the request is handed onward per the `service`(s) defined by the non-shadow `Mapping`s, and the reply from whichever `service` is picked is handed back to the client.

 The second copy is handed to the `service` defined by the `Mapping` with `shadow` set.
 Any reply from this `service` is ignored, rather than being handed back to the client.
 Only a single `shadow` per resource can be specified (i.e., you can't shadow the same resource to more than 1 additional destination).
-In this situation, Ambassador will indicate an error in the diagnostic service, and only one `shadow` will be used.
+In this situation, Ambassador  Edge Stackwill indicate an error in the diagnostic service, and only one `shadow` will be used.
 If you need to implement this type of use case, you should shadow traffic to a multicast proxy (or equivalent).

 You can shadow multiple different services.